jakob-r/mbo_asd/response_to_the_reviewers.md

 This is also indicated in our results, as we tried different values of n_total which equals the number of patients.
 Here, a higher number always resulted in a higher power.
 As mentioned in the paper, the idea is to run this optimization for different patient sizes, and then to decide which number of patients is required.
-This brings us to the future goal that we mentioned in the discussion: We can include n_total as another parameter and outcome in a multi-criteria optimisation setting.
+This brings us to the future goal that we mentioned in the discussion: We can include n_total as another parameter and outcome in a multi-criteria optimization setting.

 > In page 10 table 4, the number of simulation iteration is only 1000, which does not seem sufficient for complex optimization methods proposed by authors.
 I would suggest at least 5000 should be needed.